CC3301/CSGOAutoTranslator/README.md

 # CSGO Chat Autotranslator

+BROKEN SINCE CS2 - i can't be bothered to make a new version/update this tool since cs2 sucks anyway and y'all should stop playing and touch grass.

 ## Motivation
 Have you ever played matchmaking and ended up copy&pasting chat messages just so you can understand what your teammates or enemies are saying?
 This software reads the console log output of CS:GO and trys to filter out chat-messages.
 It then sends those to google translate, along with a desired output language.